-no action;
+- no action;

-the Councillor apologises;
+that the Councillor apologises;

-- training;
+training ;

-the Councillor seeks to restore relations with other parties (e.g.
+that the Councillor seeks to restore relations with other parties (e.g. through mediation);

-through mediation)

-censure of the Councillor;
+and/or censure of the Councillor;

 recommend censure at full Council.

-- where the decision relates to a Parish or Town Councillor, then the they censure the Councillor at their next Council meeting;
+where the decision relates to a Parish or Town Councillor, then the Sub-Committee Panel may recommend to the Parish or Town Council that they censure the Councillor at their next Council meeting.

-Sub-Committee may recommend to the Parish or Town Council that a Press Notice be issued;
+that a Press Notice be issued; or

-any other form of sanction that does not prevent the Councillor from undertaking their duty to attend Council meetings or infringe their
+any other form of sanction that does not prevent the Councillor from undertaking their duty to attend Council meetings or infringe their Human Rights.

-Human Rights.

-A Public summary will be produced within 5 working days and published.
-Copies will be sent to relevant parties, including, where relevant the Town or Parish Council.
+- A public summary Decision Notice will be produced within 5 working days and published, copies will be sent to relevant parties, including, where relevant the Town/ or Parish Council.
 Copies will be available for inspection and placed on the Council's website.
 In the event of a finding of breach of the Member Code of Conduct, the Councillor will be named.